metamath/lamp-guide/docs/index.md

 > press "Apply".
 > Press unify.

-Again, all but the goal statement are proven.
+Again, all but the goal steps are proven.

 #### Proving the preconditions we need